simoncblyth/opticks/notes/optix7-preparation-overview.rst

 * new package depending on CSGOptiX and QudaRap ?

+  * current thinking is to remove GGeo dependency on QudaRap, instead focus use of GGeo within CSG_GGeo with material properties needed for the reemission and boundary textures and QProp persisted within CSGFoundary model as NP arrays

+  * CSGOptiX can then depend on the lowered QudaRap and access all geometry and properties from the CSGFoundry model

+  * advantage is cleaner workflow and dependencies : which means flexible + fast code as geometry access/translation happens only once

 * start with purely numerical approach : fabricate a torch genstep and check intersects of generated photons with the optix 7 geometry